Friday, June 15, 2012

 Calcium is critical for lifelong bone health.

-Having a calcium-rich diet when you’re young makes a big difference in health, now and later. a girl holding a glass of milk By getting the calcium they need now, tweens and teens will:
+Having a calcium-rich diet when you’re young makes a big difference in health, now and later.
+By getting the calcium they need now, tweens and teens will:

 Some researchers suspect that the rise in forearm fractures in children is due to decreased bone mass, which may result because children are drinking less milk and more soda, and are getting lessphysical activity.